-The Hazelden Betty Ford Institute for Recovery Advocacy is proud to join over 650 organizations at the "UNITE to Face Addiction" rally, a free event on the National Mall in Washington, DC on Oct.
-4. We are hosting and participating in a series of exciting events around this historic rally and invite you to join us.
+The Hazelden Betty Ford Institute for Recovery Advocacy was among 700 organizations and tens of thousands of people at "UNITE to Face Addiction" on the National Mall in Washington, DC, on Oct.
+4, 2015.
+We also hosted and participated in a number of other exciting events surrounding the historic concert.

 The Hazelden Betty Ford Foundation strongly supports passage of federal legislation that will help address the nation’s opioid crisis and encourages you to voice your opinion as well.